 Add to these difficulties the backlash against decades of 'globalization', and a resurgent nationalism in many countries, and you might conclude that economic supply-chains across national boundaries might look quite different in the years ahead.

 Furthermore, the literal obsession with maximizing consumption of goods and services today, at the expense of higher saving/investment rates, has long been hailed as the backbone of a strong economy.
-It's as if saving and investing for tomorrow would doom us all to poverty and misery.
-This is clearly macroeconomic illiteracy at its worst, and I've explained this on my page about:
+It's as if saving and investing for tomorrow would doom us all to poverty and misery when the opposite is true.
+This is clearly macroeconomic illiteracy at its worst, and I've explained a simple model of income flows in my article about:

 For many years the trend towards increased flows of global trade across national boundaries has allowed businesses to harness the low cost means of production that are available in less developed countries.
 However, a lot of that trade has been with China, and current relations between China and the West have taken a nosedive in the wake of the global pandemic.